Minister for the Navy (Denmark)

 The Minister for the Navy (Marineministeren) was the Danish minister responsible for the administration of the Royal Danish Navy.

 History

-The position of Minister for the Navy was created following the end of the Absolute monarchy, when the Admiralty (Admiralitetet) was disbanded, and power transferred to elected officials.
-While the Minister of War and the Minister for the Navy's positions were merged in 1905, the Ministries continued to exists separately until 1950.
+The position of Minister for the Navy was created following the end of the absolute monarchy, when the Admiralty (Admiralitetet) was disbanded, and power transferred to elected officials.
+While the Minister of War and the Minister for the Navy's positions were merged in 1905, the ministries continued to exist separately until 1950.